 - Cinder blocks, bricks, or crates for lofting beds

-- Drugs, alcohols (this includes alcohol trophies, posters or souvenirs), weapons, fireworks, or Nerf guns.
+- Drugs, alcohols (this includes alcohol trophies, posters or souvenirs), weapons, fireworks.
 There is zero tolerance for these items at NU and they will be confiscated!

 - 2-prong extension cords